STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/CONTRIBUTING.md

 1. **Documents**.
 Read the following documents and comply with the guidelines stated therein:
    - [Project Proposal and Standards](https://drive.google.com/file/d/1M4Yia4GSVdtk8iS_J5kjrANo8KcG4avp/view?usp=sharing) - Refer to this document for the coding standards and the team workflow.
    - [Continuous Integration Plan](https://drive.google.com/file/d/17Da54zUm8k1dcB4syzvPqWraSlaZumCS/view?usp=sharing) - Refer to this document for the updated team workflow with the addition of the CI/CD pipeline.

+2. **`.env`**.
+Secure a copy of the `.env` file from the developers.

+   **IMPORTANT:** Make sure that the `testing-mode` variable is set to `on` (not case-sensitive).
+This directs all the database operations to the test database (leaving the production database unaffected).

-2. **Linting**.
+3. **Linting**.
 This project uses ESLint for linting and enforcing uniform and consistent coding style.
 Run the following command to flag issues:
    ```
    npm run lint
    ```